gustavovenerando/42/piscine/README.md

 ## Disclaimer
-Please do not just copy/paste what you see here, that is not the goal of the school to blindly find/use answers without understanding them.
+Please don’t just copy and paste what you see here.
+42 is about learning through understanding and solving problems yourself, not about using answers you haven’t earned.

 My goal with this repository is to collect the projects I’ve built during my time at 42, documenting my progress, challenges, and what I’ve learned along the way.
 It serves as both a personal archive and a public showcase of my growth as I advance through the 42 curriculum.